-The Trust's Annual Plan for 2020-2021 and performance against it are summarised as follows:
+The Trust's Annual Plan for 2021-2022 and performance against it are summarised as follows:

-- 1. To make at least 18 PhD Studentship Awards for innovative projects submitted by universities working in collaboration with external organizations, delivering outstanding student experience; to make funds available for research related to the Covid-19 pandemic through the short-life Covid-19 Research Grant programme; and to seek to appoint up to three Daphne Jackson Fellowships for those returning to biomedical research following a career break. - 19 PhD Studentships and 21 Covid-19 Research Grants were awarded.
-The Trustees agreed to support three Daphne Jackson Trust Fellowship awards.
-The Trustees took the decision not to award Undergraduate Vacation Research Scholarships this year due to the Covid-19 restrictions. - 2.
+- 1. To make up to 25 UK fee fully funded PhD Studentship Awards for innovative projects submitted by universities working in collaboration with external organizations, delivering outstanding student experience; to make funds available for up to 100 Undergraduate Vacation Research Scholarships; to make funds available for Early Career Researcher Grants for newly established researchers to assist them in developing their own independent programme of research; and to seek to appoint up to three Daphne Jackson Fellowships for those returning to biomedical research following a career break. - 18 PhD Studentships were awarded.
+The Trustees agreed to support one additional Daphne Jackson Trust Fellowship award.
+Six new Early Career Researcher Grants were awarded.
+The Trustees took the decision not to award Undergraduate Vacation Research Scholarships again this year due to the Covid-19 restrictions. - 2.
 To continue to raise awareness of the Trust within the Scottish academic and global business communities, seeking to ensure appropriately high-quality applications and, with that in mind, to improve quality and breadth of marketing materials.

-The availability of the PhD Studentships was widely circulated among the academic and commercial medical sectors.
-The number and quality of the applications received suggest these continue to be popular and competitive.
+The availability of the PhD Studentships was again widely circulated among the academic and commercial medical sectors.
+The number and quality of the applications received indicates these continue to be popular and competitive.